MislavJaksic/Knowledge-Repository/BigData/ApacheKafka/README.md

 [script_name] [connect_config] [connector_one_config] [connector_two_config]
 ```
 Configuration files define the Connector's behaviour.
-The first Connector is a "source" and the second Connector is a "sink".  đ
+The first Connector is a "source" and the second Connector is a "sink".

 The Connectors will continuously process data as you append data to the file.